junxit/us-congress-bills-115/bill.md

 - **(2)** by adding at the end the following:
   > - **(b)** *Mining program support*
-  >   - **(1)** Of the amounts made available under this Act for activities authorized under this section, the Director of the Office of Surface Mining Reclamation and Enforcement shall ensure that at least 50 percent is expended to enhance and support mining and mineral engineering programs in the United States by funding activities at mining schools.
+  >   - **(1)** Of the amounts made available under subsection (d) for activities authorized under this section, the Director of the Office of Surface Mining Reclamation and Enforcement shall ensure that at least 70 percent is expended to enhance and support mining and mineral engineering programs in the United States by funding activities at mining schools.
   >   - **(2)** In expending funds under this section, the Director shall consult with relevant stakeholders and ensure a significant opportunity for participation by undergraduate and graduate students at mining schools.
   >   - **(3)** The Director shall ensure that the activities conducted under this section relate to resource development and production, and include—
   >     - **(A)** studies of mining, mineral extraction efficiency, and related processing technology;